-Pompe disease is an inherited condition that affects many different parts of the body.
-It is considered a lysosomal storage disorder because people with Pompe disease have lysosomes (the recycling center of each cell) that cannot break down certain types of complex sugars.
+Pompe is an inherited condition that affects many different parts of the body.
+It is considered a lysosomal storage disorder because people with Pompe have lysosomes (the recycling center of each cell) that cannot break down certain types of complex sugars.
 This causes undigested sugar molecules and other harmful substances to build up in cells throughout the body, resulting in a variety of symptoms.

-There are three forms of Pompe disease which differ in regards to disease severity and age of onset.
+There are three forms of Pompe which differ in regards to disease severity and age of onset.
 Infantile-onset Pompe is the most severe form and requires immediate treatment.
 Late-onset Pompe is less severe and can present at any age, but may not require treatment right away.
 The symptoms and long term outcome of each form vary widely.
-For the best possible outcome, it is important to detect Pompe disease early and begin proper treatment immediately.
+For the best possible outcome, it is important to detect Pompe early and begin proper treatment immediately.

 Lysosomal Storage Disorders

-Pompe disease is estimated to affect one in every 40,000 newborn babies in the United States.
+Pompe is estimated to affect one in every 40,000 newborn babies in the United States.
 Worldwide, the incidence of this condition varies depending on ethnicity and geographic region.

 Also known as